Dimitrolito/nimbus-eth2/docs/the_nimbus_book/src/troubleshooting.md

     Nimbus manages peers slightly differently to other clients (we automatically connect to more peers than we actually use, in order not to have to do costly reconnects).
     As such, `--max-peers` is set to 160 by default.

-If this doesn't fix the problem, please double check your node is able to [receive incoming connections](./networking.md#check-for-incoming-connections).
+If this doesn't fix the problem, please double-check your node is able to [receive incoming connections](./networking.md#check-for-incoming-connections).

 ## Misc